Complexity for one-dimensional discrete time quantum walk circuits: Complexity

 \subsubsection{Stepwise complexity}

-From an explicit circuit construction perspective, it is more practical to consider complexities in a ``stepwise" manner.
-In what follows, we explain what we mean by the term ``stepwise".
+From an explicit circuit construction perspective, it is more practical to consider complexities in a ``stepwise'' manner.
+In what follows, we explain what we mean by the term ``stepwise''.

 Let us say that we first compute the complexity for the circuit, transforming the reference state to the purified state corresponding to the mixed state from the quantum walk at timestep $t=1$.
 Let us assume that the corresponding unitary is $U_1$, and the complexity computed turns out to be $C_1$.
 Now what we want to make sure of while considering the complexity of the purified state corresponding to the quantum walk at timestep $t=2$ is that we reach this state through the state at timestep $t=1$.
 This is more pragmatic from a circuit construction point of view in the sense that we want to simulate the full quantum walk through our circuit.
 To do this, we actually compute the complexity $C_2$ for the state at $t=2$ as $(C_1+C_2^{\prime})$, where $C_2^{\prime}$ is the complexity for the unitary $U_2^{\prime}$ connecting the states at $t=1$ and $t=2$.
 This unitary will not be the unitary $U_2$ connecting our actual reference state to the state at $t=2$.
-However once we find $U_2$, it is easy to find out $U_2^{\prime}$ since
+However once we find $U_2$, it is easy to find out $U_2^{\prime}$ since \be U_2=U_2^{\prime} U_1 \implies U_2^{\prime}=U_2 U_1^{\dagger}. \ee Now, once we use the target unitary for the second step to be $ U_2^{\prime}$ instead of $U_2$, we find the complexity $C_2^{\prime}$ corresponding to the optimized circuit between the timesteps $t=1$ and $t=2$.